MeryemMemmadi/Bioinformatic_RNA_project/README.md

 ```bash
 $ python3 RNA_script2.py
 ```
+Generate as output 10 plot of the scores of each pair.

 #### Script 3
 Execute the last script with python with the pdb file for which you want to estimate the Gibbs free energy, as an argument.